YuqiWu04/CP3407_GroupProject/iteration-2-retrospective-project-plan.md

 # Iteration 2 Retrospective
-## 1. Finished and Incomplete User Stories
+## 1. Completed User Stories
 In Iteration 2, our team successfully completed all user stories and associated tasks set out for this cycle.
 The primary focus was on user stories 3 (“Identify Common Errors”) and 4 (“Learning Experience”), both of which were not completed in the previous iteration.
 For this iteration, we set out to finish tasks that were directly tied to these stories, breaking them down into smaller, actionable components.

 All of the following user stories and tasks were fully completed by the end of the iteration:

 Identify Common Errors (User Story 3)

-3.1: Match the colors detected to components of internet concepts
+3.1: Match the colors detected to components of internet concepts date completed 28-7-2025

-3.2: Use cloud or local memory to store the matching rules and corresponding concepts
+3.2: Use cloud or local memory to store the matching rules and corresponding concepts date completed 29-7-2025

-3.3: Create edit function for teacher's end
+3.3: Create edit function for teacher's end date completed 31-7-2025

-3.4: Create user interaction interface for the function
+3.4: Create user interaction interface for the function date completed 3-8-2025

 Learning Experience (User Story 4)

-4.1: Get segmented polygons and fill them onto a blank mask
+4.1: Get segmented polygons and fill them onto a blank mask date completed 18-7-2025

-4.2: Extract the largest contour and approximate it into a quadrilateral
+4.2: Extract the largest contour and approximate it into a quadrilateral date completed 19-7-2025

-4.3: Perform perspective transformation on the image
+4.3: Perform perspective transformation on the image date completed 20-7-2025

-4.4: Split the image into grids and get ROIs
+4.4: Split the image into grids and get ROIs date completed 21-7-2025

-4.5: Detection and matching of colors within the grid
+4.5: Detection and matching of colors within the grid date completed 25-7-2025

-4.6: Draw the results on the original canvas
+4.6: Draw the results on the original canvas 27-7-2025

-All items listed above were both started and completed within the defined iteration window, and the outcomes have been validated against the acceptance criteria for each story.
+All items listed above were both started and completed within the defined iteration planning, and the outcomes have been validated against the acceptance criteria for each story.
 There are no outstanding or incomplete user stories/tasks from this sprint, reflecting excellent team commitment and focus.

 ## 2. Completion Relative to Estimated Duration
 Our total estimated workload for Iteration 2 was 14 days of effort, distributed across four developers.
 The actual burn down closely tracked our estimates: